lowtower/zend-expressive2-tutorial/doc/book/part4.md

 The `AlbumDataForm` also needs a factory which is created in the `AlbumDataFormFactory.php` file in the same path.
-This factory instantiates the `AlbumDataForm` form and injects an instance of the `Zend\Hydrator\ArraySerializable` and the album input filter we just created.
+This factory instantiates the `AlbumDataForm` form and injects an instance of the album input filter we just created.An instance of `Zend\Hydrator\ArraySerializable` is generated automatically when calling the method `getHydrator()` on the `Zend\Form` object.

 ```php
 <?php